Sorry, you need to enable JavaScript to visit this website.

 Biography

-* Please be aware that a photographer and filming team from or commissioned by the University of Cambridge will be taking photographs and filming the Annual Lecture.
-The photographs and films may be published, transmitted or broadcast in official University publications and in University publicity materials included in University and others’ websites and social media.
+* Please be aware that the lecture and talks will be recorded.
+Recordings/photography/film will be published, transmitted or broadcast in official University of Cambridge publications, in the University’s publicity materials, and in others’ websites and social media.

 Recent Distinguished speakers: